SAM: Self-adapting Mixture Prior to Dynamically Borrow Information from Historical Data in Clinical Trials: Methods

 \subsection{Mixture prior}

 Consider a new randomized controlled trial (RCT) comparing a new test treatment with a control, where relevant historical data are available only to the control arm.
 The objective is to incorporate the historical data into the analysis of the new trial and obtain posterior inference for the parameter of interest $\theta$ representing the treatment effect.
 Let $y$ denote the endpoint of interest, $D_h=(y_{h1}, \cdots, y_{h n_h})$ denote the historical data collected from $n_h$ independent subjects, and $D=(y_1, \cdots, y_n)$ denote the new trial data collected from $n$ independent subjects in the control arm.
 As relevant historical data are only available to the control, we will focus on the posterior inference of $\theta$ for the control arm.
 The posterior inference for the treatment arm will be done using standard Bayesian methods, e.g., using a conventional non-informative or vague prior.
-To simplify the presentation, we assume that no nuisance parameters are present, following Schmidli, et al. (2014).
-Although we focus on RCTs, the proposed method is also applicable to single-arm trials with relevant historical data, such as pediatric trials with relevant adult data or bridging trials with historical data from other regions or ethnic groups.
+To simplify the presentation, following Schmidli, et al. (2014), we assume that no nuisance parameters are present.
+Although we focus on RCTs with information borrowing for the control, the proposed method is also applicable to RCTs aiming to borrow information for both treatment and control arms, such as pediatric trials with relevant adult data or bridging trials with historical data from other regions or ethnic groups, as well as single-arm trials with relevant historical data.

 We assume that an informative prior, denoted by $\pi(\theta|D_h)$, has been constructed based on $D_h$ using a certain methodology.
 For example, when $D_h$ is from a single study, $\pi(\theta|D_h)$ can be constructed by applying Bayes' rule, i.e., $\pi(\theta|D_h) \propto \pi_0(\theta)p(D_h | \theta)$, where $\pi_0(\theta)$ denotes a non-informative or vague prior.
 When $D_h$ consists of multiple studies, a reasonable choice for $\pi(\theta|D_h)$ is the MAP prior.
 Spiegelhalter et al. (2004) and Falconer et al. (2022) discussed various ways to construct an informative prior based on historical data.
 Importantly, the proposed methodology is not tied to any particular informative prior construction method.
 For notational brevity, we shorthand $\pi(\theta|D_h)$ as $\pi_1(\theta)$.